-Netflix shares soar on huge growth in subscriber additions

-Elon Musk's Tesla Motors said it would collaborate with its longstanding battery partner, Japan's Panasonic Corp, to manufacture solar cells and panels at a New York factory.
+Netflix subscribers far ahead of target, 'material' profit seen in 2017

-Netflix Inc added many more subscribers in the third quarter than analysts expected as new original shows such as "Stranger Things" kept users hooked to the service, sending the company's shares up 19 percent in extended trading on Monday.
+Netflix Inc added over 50 percent more subscribers than expected in the third quarter as original shows such as "Stranger Things" drew new international viewers and kept U.S. customers despite a price hike, sending its shares soaring 20 percent in late trade.

-The company, which had reported disappointing subscription growth for the last two quarters, forecast current-quarter subscriptions that blew past analysts' expectations.
+The company broke a two-quarter trend of disappointing subscription growth.
+Netflix, which has spent heavily to expand outside its home market, also said that it was on track to start harvesting "material global profits" next year, even as it raised spending on original programming.

-Netflix added about 3.20 million subscribers internationally in the third quarter, beating the average analyst estimate of 2.01 million. (bit.ly/2e2gsRD)
+Netflix added about 3.20 million subscribers internationally in the third quarter, higher than the 2.01 million average analyst estimate. (bit.ly/2e2gsRD)

 In the United States, Netflix added 370,000 subscriptions, compared with analysts' estimate of 309,000, according to research firm FactSet StreetAccount.

-The company, which started as a DVD rental firm in 1977, has been expanding in international markets to counter slowing growth in the United States.
-The service has a strong presence in more than 130 markets worldwide, except China.

-The company said it plans to license content to existing online service providers in China rather than operate its own service in China in the near term.

-Netflix has been facing a slowdown in subscription growth in the United States as its decision to increase prices is putting off potential customers.
+Netflix has been facing a slowdown in subscription growth in the United States as the market matures and a planned U.S. price hike raised concerns it would not hit its targets.
 It also faces competition from the likes of Hulu and Amazon.com Inc.

-The company, whose other popular original shows include "Orange is the New Black" and "House of Cards", said it expects to add 1.45 million subscribers in the United States in the current quarter.
+But the company, whose other popular original shows include "Orange is the New Black" and "House of Cards", said it expects to add 1.45 million subscribers in the United States in the current quarter.

 Analysts on average were expecting 1.27 million additions, according to research firm FactSet StreetAccount.